kiddojazz/RPA-in-Python/README.md

 ![alt text](https://github.com/kiddojazz/RPA-in-Python/blob/main/images/1_suVb1vHRVX-SDeFS1tmDhA.png)

-After getten to the site you would have to click on the download button which can be done by running the click line of code.
-This would help in downloading the code.
+Click on the download button on the site.
+This can be done by running the click line of code.
+It will help in downloading the code.

 ```
 r.click("breast-cancer.data")